-While the mutual desire to provide quality care built closeness among caregivers, the language barrier created distance.
-The shared medical knowledge offered common ground, but cultural gaps and different treatment approaches created a division.
-As some members of the nursing staff described it:
+While the shared desire to provide quality care built closeness among caregivers, the language barrier created distance.
+Medical knowledge offered common ground, but cultural gaps and different treatment approaches created a division.

-"The Israeli team would follow a “grand rounds” routine to examine the patients.
-The Turkish team did not participate.
-The Turkish team made a separate round after that and then somehow [the two teams] would try to have a discussion.
-In the first few days, there was no discussion at all" (Participant #16).
+“The Israeli team would follow a ‘grand rounds’ routine to examine patients.
+The Turkish team did not participate, [who] made a separate round after that and then somehow [the two teams] would try to have a discussion.
+In the first few days, there was no discussion at all” (Participant #16).

-["]But when you started working and they [Turkish teams] saw how we insert a catheter into a peripheral vein and how we dress a wound, they quickly accepted us.
-The language of professionalism breaks barriers.
-Shortly after they sat with us, showing us family pictures on their phones and drinking coffee together" (Participant #4).
+“[When we] started working and they [Turkish teams] saw how we insert a catheter into a peripheral vein and dress a wound, they quickly accepted us.
+The language of professionalism breaks barriers. ” (Participant #4).

-In order to better collaborate with the local teams, the Israeli team members made an effort to speak in English during shift change and any medical data transfer about patients.
-They realized it on their own as time passed.
+Israeli team members tried to speak in English during shift changes and medical data transfers to enhance collaboration.
+Participant #6 recalled:

-As was described by Participant #6:" We decided to speak English as much as possible especially during patient admission to ensure that the local senior doctor would understand and will write the appropriate orders to his staff".
+“We decided to speak English as much as possible especially during patient admission [so] the local senior doctor would understand and write the appropriate orders”.

-Theme 3: Post-Mission conclusions
+Theme 3: Post-mission conclusions

-In contrast to difficulties encountered during the delegation’s preparatory stage and work in the disaster zone, the delegation’s departure from the Turkish hospital and the process of transferring information and tools to the local teams proceeded relatively smoothly.
-In addition, several issues emerged from the focus groups that future delegations may want to consider, such as: ensuring an optimal ratio of nurses to doctors, the language compatibility of medical records, software, and emotional processing the experience post-mission.
+In contrast to difficulties encountered during the first two stages, the delegation’s departure from the Turkish hospital and the process of transferring information and tools to the local teams proceeded relatively smoothly.
+Several issues of value for future delegations emerged from the focus groups, such as: an optimal ratio of nurses to doctors, medical records’ language compatibility, software, and post-mission emotional processing.

-Subtheme 1: Nurse/doctor ratio
+Subtheme 1: Nurse-doctor ratio

-Participants felt that there had not been enough nurses relative to the number of doctors, as reflected in Participant #16’s comments:
+Participants felt that there had not been enough nurses compared to doctors:

-"The main perceived disadvantage...the numerical ratio between nurses and doctors in the workforce was not so balanced.
-I think there were more than enough doctors and too few nurses".
+“The numerical ratio between nurses and doctors in the workforce was not so balanced...[T]here were more than enough doctors and too few nurses” (Participant #16).

-Participant #18 added:

-"It was already clear before we left Israel that we had a small number of nurses.
-We knew that if we faced more work than we had in the past, it would create a problem and place a significant burden on nurses".
+“It was already clear before we left Israel that we had a small number of nurses.
+We knew...[it could] place a significant burden on nurses” (Participant #18).

 Subtheme 2: Medical records software

-The medical records software was new and unfamiliar to some of the delegation members.
-In addition, the user interface in Hebrew made it difficult for local staff to use:
+The medical records software was new and unfamiliar to some delegation members and the user interface in Hebrew made it difficult for local staff to use:

-"I had never seen our documentation system before, and I would have been happy to study it a little before" (Participant #5).
+“I had never seen our documentation system before, and I would have been happy to study it...before” (Participant #5).

-"The Israeli computerized system...is irrelevant because it is in Hebrew and is not translated to Turkish.
-The [patient] documentation that was passed on to the Turkish team was all in Hebrew, and they would write notes and try to understand what we wrote" (Participant #1).
+“The Israeli computerized system...is irrelevant because it’s in Hebrew and isn’t translated to Turkish.
+The [patient] documentation...was all in Hebrew, and [the Turkish team] would write notes and try to understand what we wrote” (Participant #1).

 Subtheme 3: Processing the experience post-mission